Blue (English group)

-Blue are an English boy band consisting of members Simon Webbe, Duncan James, Antony Costa and Lee Ryan.
-The group formed in 2000 and released three studio albums before announcing a hiatus In late 2004.
+Blue are an English boy band consisting of members Simon Webbe, Duncan James, Antony Costa, and Lee Ryan.
+The group formed in 2000 and released three studio albums before announcing a hiatus in late 2004.

-In January 2011, the group reformed and represented the United Kingdom at the 2011 Eurovision Song Contest in Düsseldorf with the song "I Can", coming in 11th place with 100 points.
+In January 2011, the group reformed and represented their country at the 2011 Eurovision Song Contest in Düsseldorf with the song "I Can", coming in 11th place with 100 points.
 In 2013, it was confirmed that the group would be joining The Big Reunion, in which six groups from the past (including Liberty X, Atomic Kitten and 5ive) reform for a one-off gig.
 On 27 March 2013, the group announced they would embark on their first headlining tour later on in the year, their first tour in nearly ten years.

 In April 2015, Blue were dropped by their record label Sony due to the poor performance of their fifth album Colours.
 In 2022, Blue returned with singles "Haven't Found You Yet" and "Dance with Me", both from their sixth studio album Heart & Soul, which was released on 28 October 2022.

 Blue have sold 15 million records worldwide.
-According to the British Phonographic Industry (BPI), Blue has been certified for 3.6 million albums and 1.8 million singles in the UK.
+According to the British Phonographic Industry (BPI), Blue has been certified for 3.6 million albums and 2.6 million singles in the UK.

 History

-2000–01: Formation and All Rise
+1999–2001: Formation and All Rise

 In May 1999, Lee Ryan and Antony Costa met at the ages of 15 and 17, respectively, when auditioning for a boy band on ITV's This Morning, with Simon Cowell putting the group together.
 Ryan made it into the band, as did Will Young (who would go on to win the first series of Pop Idol in 2002), although Costa was not chosen.
 The boy band never took off, but Ryan and Costa remained friends following their meeting.

-In 2000, Costa and another one of his friends, Duncan James, decided to form their own band, and they were soon joined by Ryan.
+In 2000, Costa and another one of his friends, Duncan James, formed their own band, and they were joined by Ryan.
 Their manager Daniel Glatman said, "Duncan came to see me with his friend, Antony Costa, who was also in the same position [wanted to be in the music industry], and they told me that they wanted to do something together.
 When I asked them if they had anyone in mind to work with, they said they had a friend, Lee Ryan, whom they wanted to invite to join their band.
 The three of them came in a couple of days later and I was completely blown away by the incredibly talented stars that stood before me."
 Ryan, Costa, James and Glatman all felt that something was missing and so they went on to audition for a fourth member, a position eventually filled by Ryan's flatmate, Simon Webbe.